PLN-team/pyPLNmodels/paper/paper.md

 Component Analysis (PCA) is performed with the PLN-PCA model (left) and standard PCA on the log normalized data (right).
 The data considered is the `scMARK` benchmark [@scMark] described in the benchmark section.
 We kept 1000 samples and 9 cell types for illustration purposes.
-The computational time for fitting PLN-PCA is 8 minutes, whereas standard PCA requires 2 seconds.
+The computational time for fitting PLN-PCA is 5 minutes (on CPU), whereas standard PCA requires 0.7 seconds.

 ![PLN-PCA (left) and standard PCA on log normalized data (right).
 The computational time for fitting PLN-PCA is 8 minutes, and seconds for